 When you own or manage a building over 10 years old, the damage is probably in progress.
 Undoubtedly, you’ll experience or see symptoms of pipe corrosion which include the following:

 - Stains on sinks and/or tubs

 WHAT TYPE OF LINES CAN BE LINED?

 So, both residential & commercial sewer laterals & drainage pipes from the property to the main line can have lining done to them.
 In addition, roof drainage pipes, collectors, & commercial floor drainage pipes can also have this done to them.

 WHAT CAUSES PIPE PROBLEMS?

-Tree roots pierce and infiltrate drainage systems, through pipe seams and connections, causing blockages and water loss.
+Tree Root Infiltration: From time to time, tree roots can pierce and infiltrate drainage systems, through pipes, seams, and connections.
+As a result, these cause blockages and water loss.

 PIPE LINING SYSTEM CAPABILITIES:

 - Drainage and sewer pipes of all types (including galvanized steel, cast/black iron, copper and lead pipes)

 - Lengths up to 300 FT